-“Chinese Whispers” is a popular team activity that has been played in various forms for centuries.
+“Chinese Whispers” is a popular team activity played in various forms for centuries.

-It is a game of miscommunication, interpretation and role plays, where a message is passed along a line of people and often ends up significantly changed by the time it reaches the end.
+It is a game of miscommunication, interpretation, and role-playing in which a message is passed along a line of people and often significantly changes by the time it reaches the end.

 Why a Chinese Whispers Team Activity Matters in the Workplace

-In the workplace, clear and effective communication is crucial.
+Clear and effective communication is crucial in the workplace.
 Misunderstandings can lead to mistakes, conflicts, and inefficiency.

 The Chinese Whispers Team Activity

 Chinese Whispers is a game that can be played by any group, making it ideal for diverse teams.
-All you need to play is a group of people and a phrase or sentence to start the game.
+To start the game, you need a group of people and a phrase or sentence.

 How to Play